PaulKinlan/chromium-android-installer/README.md

 # Install
-Get the latest Chrome on Android Test Shell and installs it on all running emulators and connected devices
+Get the latest Chrome on Android Test Shell and install it on all running emulators and connected devices with

 `./install-chromeandroid.sh [-slr]`